a-marzoug/metrofleet/docs/business/USE_CASES.md

 **1. The Situation**

-* **Context:** MetroFleet management relies on monthly CSV dumps from the NYC TLC website to analyze fleet performance.
+* **Context:** Metrofleet management relies on monthly CSV dumps from the NYC TLC website to analyze fleet performance.
 * **Pain Point:** There is a 30-day lag between operations and reporting.
 Data often contains errors (negative fares, zero distances) that skew financial projections.
 * **Impact:** The VP of Ops cannot make tactical decisions (e.g., "Deploy more cars to Queens") until it is too late, resulting in an estimated **15% loss in potential revenue efficiency**.